 So let’s jump in and discuss a few of the different scindapsus varieties you can collect!
-I am delighted to own 7 out of the 9 varieties on the Aaron Apsley print I linked at the beginning of this post, so I have plenty of pics, too 🙂
+I am delighted to own 7 out of the 9 varieties on the Aaron Apsley print I linked at the beginning of this article, so I have plenty of pics, too 🙂

-1. Scindapsus pictus argyraeus variety
+1. Scindapsus pictus argyraeus